AnharMoahmmed/bun-fixes-performance-bottlenecks/README.md

 *   **A Bundler:** To package code for production (replaces Vite/Webpack).
 *   **A Test Runner:** To run unit tests.

+It uses the **JavaScriptCore** engine, which is optimized for faster startup times compared to the V8 engine.

 ---

 ## Why Switch?
 (The Issues We Solved)

-In large-scale backend projects like **Medusa**, we encountered three primary bottlenecks that Bun resolved:
+In large-scale backend projects (such as headless commerce engines or modular frameworks), we encountered three primary bottlenecks that Bun resolved:

 ### 1. The "Install Lag" Issue
 **The Problem:** Traditional package managers (npm/yarn) were taking 5 to 10 minutes to install dependencies for a single project, causing significant downtime during development and CI/CD.
 **The Fix:** Switching to `bun install` reduced installation times by **over 80%**, often completing in less than 30 seconds.

-### 2. CLI Tool Overhead
+### 2. The CLI Tool Overhead
-Running project creators via `npx` often has a noticeable delay. `bunx` executes the Medusa installer instantly.
+**The Problem:** Running initialization tools or project creators via `npx` had a noticeable delay and often required re-downloading the same tool multiple times.
+**The Fix:** `bunx` executes packages almost instantly by using a more efficient caching mechanism.

 ### 3. Environment Complexity
-Medusa relies heavily on `.env` files for DB strings.
-Bun natively loads these, eliminating the need for manual `dotenv` configuration.
+**The Problem:** Managing `.env` files required extra dependencies like `dotenv`, which added unnecessary bloat to the project's entry point.
+**The Fix:** Bun natively loads environment variables, allowing for cleaner code and less configuration.

 ---

 ## Installation (Native Windows)

+You no longer need WSL.
+Install Bun directly into your PowerShell terminal.

-1.  **Run the Installer (PowerShell):**
+1.  **Run the Installer:**
     ```powershell
     powershell -c "irm bun.sh/install.ps1 | iex"
     ```